Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model

-In the second row from the top we show the reconstructions for the matter density tests that probe directly the cosmological distances, namely $\textrm{Om}_\textrm{dL}(z)$ given by \Cref{eq:OmdLnull} (left panel) and $\textrm{Om}_\textrm{dA}(z)$ given by \Cref{eq:OmdAnull} (right panel).
-As can be seen, both of them are as well in good agreement with a constant value and the \lcdm best fit within the errors.
-Next, in the third row from the top we show the two curvature tests that probe the spatial homogeneity of the Universe, namely $z^2 \Omega_{\rm k}(z)$ given by \Cref{eq:OK} (left panel) vs $\mathcal{O}_{\rm K}(z)$ given by \Cref{OK-hz} (right panel).
-In this case, both tests are consistent with a flat universe at the $68.3\%$ confidence level, notice however how the uncertainties seem to increase with redshift for the $z^2 \Omega_{\rm k}(z)$ due to the extra $z^2$ term that suppresses the singularity at late times as explained in \Cref{sec:tests}.
-On the other hand, $\mathcal{O}_{\rm K}(z)$ is closer to the $68.3\%$ confidence level boundary, as it is complementary to $\mathcal{O}_{\rm m}(z)$ and is subject to the same impact of the presence of the Hubble derivative in their expression.
+In the second row from the top, we show the reconstructions for the matter density tests that directly probe the cosmological distances, namely $\textrm{Om}_\textrm{dL}(z)$ given by \Cref{eq:OmdLnull} (left panel) and $\textrm{Om}_\textrm{dA}(z)$ given by \Cref{eq:OmdAnull} (right panel).
+They also agree well with a constant value and the \lcdm best fit within the errors.
+Next, in the third row from the top, we show the two curvature tests that probe the spatial homogeneity of the Universe, namely $z^2 \Omega_{\rm k}(z)$ given by \Cref{eq:OK} (left panel) versus $\mathcal{O}_{\rm K}(z)$ given by \Cref{OK-hz} (right panel).
+In this case, both tests are consistent with a flat universe at the $68\%$ confidence level, but the uncertainties seem to increase with redshift for the $z^2 \Omega_{\rm k}(z)$ due to the additional $z^2$ term, which suppresses the singularity at late times, as explained in \Cref{sec:tests}.
+On the other hand, $\mathcal{O}_{\rm K}(z)$ is closer to the $68\%$ confidence level boundary because it is complementary to $\mathcal{O}_{\rm m}(z)$ and is subject to the same impact of the presence of the Hubble derivative in their expression.

-Finally, in the bottom row we show the global shear test $\Sigma(z)$ (left panel) given by \Cref{eq:GlobalShear}, which tests the Copernican principle, and the $r_0(z)$ null test (right panel) that probes for dark matter-dark energy interactions and is given by \Cref{eq:r0null}.
+Furthermore, in the bottom row, we show the global shear test $\Sigma(z)$ (left panel) given by \Cref{eq:GlobalShear}, which tests the Copernican principle, and the $r_0(z)$ null test (right panel), which probes for dark matter-dark energy interactions and is given by \Cref{eq:r0null}.
 Again, both tests are consistent within the uncertainties with the assumption of the Copernican principle and no interactions in the dark sector.
-In some cases, e.g. the $\mathrm{Om}_\mathrm{H}(z)$ and the $r_0(z)$ tests, the errors regions increase at small redshifts due to the fact that these tests are ill-defined in the zero redshift limit, as discussed in \Cref{sec:tests}.
-Similarly, this also occurs for the $z^2\Omega_\mathrm{k}(z)$ test, but due to the extra $z^2$ which regularizes the singularity at $z=0$, it now occurs at large redshifts instead.
+In some cases, for instance, in the $\mathrm{Om}_\mathrm{H}(z)$ and the $r_0(z)$ tests, the error regions increase at low redshifts because these tests are ill defined in the zero redshift limit, as discussed in \Cref{sec:tests}.
+Similarly, this also occurs for the $z^2\Omega_\mathrm{k}(z)$ test, but because of the additional $z^2$ , which regularizes the singularity at $z=0$, it now instead occurs at high redshifts.